Advocacy Supervisor (Palm Desert)

 - A welcoming work environment

-Voices for Children is the Court Appointed Special Advocate (CASA) program for San Diego and Riverside Counties.
-The mission of Voices for Children is to transform the lives of abused children by providing them with Court Appointed Special Advocates (CASAs).
+Voices for Children is a respected, local nonprofit organization focused on fulfilling our mission to advocate for the needs of children in foster care.
+Our mission is to transform the lives of abused children by providing them with CASAs.
 VFC believes that every child deserves a safe and permanent home, and to that end, our vision is to provide a CASA to every child in foster care who needs one, monitor every court file in the system, and advocate to improve the lives of Riverside and San Diego County’s foster children.
+Consistently considered a top CASA program out of 1,000 programs nationwide, our team takes pride in serving our children with the highest level of excellence and care

 Recruited, trained, and supervised by VFC, our volunteer CASAs interface with key agencies, legal counsel, and community resources to identify and protect the best interests of each foster child.
 CASAs act as fact finders for the juvenile court judge to ensure decisions are based on the most current and pertinent information about each child’s situation.
 CASAs also provide emotional support as they guide their case children through the complex foster care system.
 CASAs strive to ensure that each child’s unique needs are met.